acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE5 - Add an ELB and ASG.md

 Its here where we integrate the ASG with the Load Balancer.
 Load balancers actually work (for EC2) with static instance registrations.
 What ASG does, it link with a target group, any instances provisioned by the ASG are added to the target group, anything terminated is removed.

 Check the `Attach to an existing Load balancer` box
-Ensure `Application Load Balancer or Network Load Balancer` is selected.
+Ensure `Choose from your load balancer target groups` is selected.
-for `Choose a target group for your load balancer` select `A4LWORDPRESSALBTG`
+for `existing load balancer targer groups` select `A4LWORDPRESSALBTG`
 Under `health Checks - Optional` choose `ELB`
+check `enable group metris collection within CloudWatch`

 Scroll down and click `Next`

 For now leave `Desired` `Mininum` and `Maximum` at `1`